DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Broken Saves ###

-Note: I already fixed the issue that lead to this problem (now I only store strings rather than enums/objects).
-As of now, it will be possible to remove this mod from an ongoing save without issues.
-Unfortunately, I can't fix it retroactively...
+Usually, installing the newest version of the mod will automatically fix any issues with persistent data from previous versions.

-If you get an error when loading a save that was using an old version of this mod (after updating from 0.8.0-ALPHA or disabling this mod), use the last version of this mod that worked with that save and disable the "enablePersistentFireModes" option.
+However, if you still get an error when loading a save that was using an old version of this mod (after updating from 0.8.0-ALPHA or disabling this mod), use the last version of this mod that worked with that save and disable the "enablePersistentFireModes" option.
 Load the save again, and the mod will purge its persistent data.
 Save the game and update/remove the mod.

-If that doesn't work, you can manually delete the data:
+If that also doesn't work, you can manually delete the data:
 Open the campaign.xml in Starsector/saves/saveXYZ in a text editor of your choice.
 Search for "$Advanced" and delete the lines from (including) ```<e>``` above ```<st>$AdvancedGunnery...</st>``` until the last ```</e>``` before the next ```<st>``` or ```</persistentData>```.
 Repeat until you don't find "$Advanced" anymore.